prasenjit/prasenjit.github.io/_posts/2016-11-16-magical-captureless-lambdas.md

 > *Like faeries, captureless lambdas are pure and magical creatures.
 Unlike faeries, captureless lambdas can be converted to function pointers.*

-Automtic function pointer conversion is very useful when interacting with C APIs that require function pointer arguments.
+Automatic function pointer conversion is very useful when interacting with C APIs that require function pointer arguments.
 One notorious example is [`qsort()`][qsort] (you should always prefer [`std::sort`][sort] where possible).
 Similarly, many C APIs require a function pointer callback.

 <p style="text-align: center;">
   <img src="http://i.giphy.com/M13G8Iq8OHOZG.gif"/>